Drinking & Driving Lawyer in Calgary, AB

 If you are charged with impaired driving, you will also likely receive an immediate 15-month provincial license suspension.
 Part of our legal strategy includes arguing in front of the Alberta Transportation Safety Board as to why your license suspension should be cancelled.

-At Muenz Criminal Law, we will thoroughly review the circumstances of your case and evaluate the strength of the Crown’s case against you.
-We will identify possible defences in your case, including violations of your constitutional rights, and weaknesses or inconsistencies in the police records.
+Our team at Muenz Criminal Defence will thoroughly review the circumstances of your case and evaluate the strength of the Crown’s case against you.
+We will identify possible defences in your case including violations of your constitutional rights, and weaknesses or inconsistencies in the police disclosure(s).
 We will help you understand your options as well as the potential consequences of the choices you will have to make.

 What You Should Do Following an Impaired Driving Charge